 About Helen Arney

 Science presenter, geek songstress and “Voice of an Angle” Helen Arney has appeared on TV, Radio and in theatres across the world with her unique mix of stand-up, songs and science.
 You might have seen her explaining physics while riding a rollercoaster for BBC Coast, singing the periodic table on Channel 4, smashing a wine glass with the power of her voice live on Blue Peter, hosting “Outrageous Acts Of Science” on Discovery Channel, or touring with science comedy phenomenon Festival of the Spoken Nerd.
-Their fire-filled tour show “Full Frontal Nerdity” is out now on DVD and download.
+Their fire-filled tour show “Full Frontal Nerdity” is out now on DVD and download, and their new comedy series “Domestic Science” will be broadcast on BBC Radio 4 from July.
 Helen has also filled several notebooks with rhymes for Uranus, none of which are printable here.

 ***** “Hugely entertaining, clever comedy at its best”